codefriar/pmd-plus/README.md

 > Because catching bugs before they catch you (in production), is always a good idea.

-A VSCode plugin that brings the power of PMD static code analysis to your favorite IDE.
+A VSCode plugin that brings the power of PMD static code analysis to your favorite?
+IDE.
 Finally, a way to maintain code quality without leaving your comfort zone!

+Or, as all the kids be saying:

+Fr fr, we all drop some cringe code at some point.
+This extension is lit for fixing that.
+Let it be your vibe check to avoid straight-up coding disasters.

+> Listen, There's this cool cat named Chuck Jonas, and he's the OG badass in this space.
+He wrote [Apex-PMD](https://github.com/ChuckJonas/vscode-apex-pmd), and it's pretty ducking awesome.
+But I needed it to handle HTML files, and was tired of arguing with some cross-platform path bugs with users who were early on the learning curve.
+So, what's a guy to do?
+Well, submit a patch, obviously.
+But wait!
+Hark there be Typescript.
+It's a langauge I'm marginally familiar with, so I decided to basically re-write the entire thing and teach myself some better typescript.
+This isn't a better apex-pmd, or a replacement for Chuck's most excellent work.

 ## Features